rekis-0103/rekis-0103/README.md

-# Hi there, I'm Rekis 👋
+# Hi there, I'm Rekishii Lucy 👋

 ## 👨‍💻 About Me
 - 🎓 I'm a software engineering student passionate about building web applications.